Encyclopedia Magneticum: Scaling Relations from Cosmic Dawn to Present Day: Scaling Relations Through Cosmic Time IV: Local Scaling Relations

 The star formation rates of galaxies are directly coupled to the gas densities in galaxies, as stars can only form if the gas is dense enough to cool and thus provide the conditions for star formation to occur.
 Therefore, one of the central relations governing star formation is that between gas density and SFR density \citep{schmidt:1959} and its observational counterpart between their respective projected surface densities, the Kennicutt--Schmidt relation \citep{kennicutt:1989, kennicutt:1998}.
 The relation has been found to be approximately a power law, where the classically assumed relation from \citet{kennicutt:1998} is the following:

 For the simulations, we determined the surface densities analogously to the observations using

 where we assumed $f_\mathrm{H\textsc{i},H_2} = 0.25$ as the approximate H\textsc{i}/$\mathrm{H}_2$ mass fraction of the cold gas \citep[e.g.][]{valentini:2023}.
+Here we used the measurements and aperture as defined in section \ref{sec:localprops} to be consistent in our analysis.
 Since the observational studies use different tracers and measures for the cold gas, this value may very well be taken to be lower, thus further shifting the simulated points to the left, to lower surface densities.

 In Fig.~\ref{fig:ks-relation} we show the SFR surface density--cold gas surface density relation for the \magpath simulations at four redshifts in comparison with several observational studies of \HI and molecular gas.
 At all redshifts, the median lines of the simulations are nearly log-linear, as expected and also well converged between resolutions.
 From the here presented data, it becomes apparent that the global SFR densities of the galaxy population as a whole declines significantly over time, though the log-linear relation does not change as much, dropping by ${\sim}0.5\,\mathrm{dex}$ for $\log\Sigma_\mathrm{SFR}$ from $z=4$ until today.
 For a more detailed analysis of the star formation relations and their evolution with time in \Bfuhr, see \citet{teklu:2023}.
 Furthermore, the evolution of the Kennicutt--Schmidt relation with time was recently investigated by \citet{kraljic:2024} for the NewHorizon simulation.